LatanaTech/kayzen_api/README.md

 and then run `bundle install`.

-## Usage
+## Configuration and Authentication

-The gem must be configured with the following options:
+The gem must be configured with the following options (we recommend adding this to an initializer in your application):
-- username
-- password
-- api_key
-- secret_api_key

-Here's an example configuration:

 ```ruby
 KayzenApi::App.configure do |config|